What is Open Door Capital and how does it work?

 Can Open Door Capital accept 1031 proceeds?

-Unfortunately, no. We cannot accept 1031 funds.
-You’ll need to invest 1031 proceeds into like-kind real estate.
-Our diversified fund does not meet this description.
+Unfortunately no, we cannot accept 1031 funds.
+You’ll need to invest your 1031 proceeds into like-kind real estate and the majority of our offerings do not meet this description.

-Why a Fund vs. A Project Specific Syndication?
+Am I investing in a Fund or a Project Specific Syndication?

 Who is eligible to invest with Open Door Capital?

-Currently, our offerings are 506c which require you to be an accredited investor.
+ICurrently, our offerings are 506c which require you to be an Accredited Investor.

 Earn an individual income of more than $200,000 per year, or a joint spousal income of more than $300,000 per year, in each of the last two years and expect to reasonably maintain the same level of income;

-Have a net worth exceeding $1 million, either individually or jointly with his or her spouse (excluding the primary residence);
+Have a net worth exceeding $1 million, either individually or jointly with his or her spouse (excluding their primary residence);

 Be a bank, insurance company, registered investment company, business development company, or small business investment company;